opendp/opendp/docs/source/user/utilities/index.rst

 Please be aware that the preprocessing (impute, clamp, resize) can introduce bias that the accuracy estimate cannot account for.
 In this example, since the sensitive dataset is short two exams, the release is slightly biased toward the imputation constant ``70.0``.

-There are more examples in the next section!